European shares touch all-time peak

 Spurring inflows in global stock markets for a fifth day, data showed the world’s second-largest economy ended 2019 on a somewhat firmer note, even as economic growth cooled to its weakest in nearly 30 years in the last year.
 Optimism over a US-China trade deal signed on Wednesday and recent upbeat data have raised hopes that the global economy may be picking up.

-That was set to keep investor spirits intact after a day of many milestones on Wall Street - the S&P 500 crossing the 3,300 mark for the first time and Google-parent Alphabet becoming the fourth US company to top a market value of over $1 trillion.
+That was set to keep investor spirits intact after a day of many milestones on Wall Street – the S&P 500 crossing the 3,300 mark for the first time and Google parent Alphabet becoming the fourth US company to top a market value of more than $1 trillion.

-Alphabet’s shares were up 0.6 per cent in premarket trading. - Additional reporting by Reuters
+Alphabet’s shares were up 0.6 per cent in premarket trading. – Additional reporting: Reuters